Gilisinai/beehero-assignment/README.md

   - Modal for editing post titles and bodies.
   - Validates input fields to ensure they are not empty.
-  - Uses custom buttons with white background and black border.

 - **Redux Integration**

   - State Management: Uses Redux Toolkit for managing state.
   - Thunks: Handles asynchronous actions using createAsyncThunk.
   - Selectors: Memoized selectors using reselect to optimize performance.

-- **CustomButton Component**
-  - Custom button with a white background and black border.
-  - Used in the EditPostModal for Save and Cancel actions.

 ## Improvements and Future Enhancements